RX-M/web-public/kubernetes-bootcamp/cka-exam.md

 The Cloud Native Computing Foundation offers a certification program that allows users to demonstrate their competence in a hands-on, command-line environment.
 The purpose of the Certified Kubernetes Administrator (CKA) program is to provide assurance that CKAs have the skills, knowledge, and competency to perform the responsibilities of Kubernetes administrators.

 The proctored online exam consists of a set of performance-based items (problems) to be solved in a command line; candidates have 3 hours to complete the tasks.

-The Certification focuses on the skills required to be a successful Kubernetes Administrator in industry today.
-This includes these general domains and their weights on the exam:
+The Certification focuses on the skills required to be a successful Kubernetes Administrator in industry today including these general domains and their weights on the exam:

 - Application Lifecycle Management 8%
 - Installation, Configuration & Validation 12%